 Welcome to the Department of History

 The Department of History at the University of Tennessee provides an engaged and exciting place to learn about the past.
 We have an award-winning faculty that provides a comprehensive undergraduate curriculum.
 We offer graduate programs in three clusters: 1.
 Modern Europe, with an emphasis on German history; 2.
-American history, with special emphasis on the 19th century and also religious history; and, 3.
-Medieval and Renaissance history, with particular strengths in Muslim-Christian relations, the Crusades, and Mediterranean-facing Europe.
+American history, with special emphasis on African-American history, Atlantic and transnational history, early American history, nineteenth century history, religious history, and southern history; and, 3.
+Pre-Modern history (ca. 300-1600), with particular strengths in Late Antiquity and the early Middle Ages (ca. 300-1000 CE) and the late Medieval and Reformation period (ca. 1250-1550 CE) as well as religious and inter-religious history, gender studies, and textual studies (manuscripts, transmission, and print culture).
 The Department houses editorial projects on the presidential papers of Andrew Jackson and James Polk.
-We also work closely with interdisciplinary institutes and centers on campus, most importantly the MARCO Institute and the Center for the Study of War and Society.
+We also work closely with interdisciplinary institutes and centers on campus, most importantly the Marco Institute and the Center for the Study of War and Society.

 This is a stellar place to think and learn about the past, and find a path to your future.
 Come join us!
 Follow the links above, or see below for more information.